daresTheDevil/davidbkay/README.md

 **I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere, all the time.

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.

+**The one wo(man) startup** mindset gives us the ability to quickly change direction when we're needed.
+We don't control our strategy, so we must adapt to ever changing requirements from schools, districts, the legislature and the federal government.

+**Optimize for the customer first, product second, project third and the task level last.** Most people operate at the task level without optimizing for the project ("it'll be done when it's done").
+Others optimize at the project level without understanding how the project or its timeline is affected.
+Almost noone questions how our product improves people's lives.
+That's part of my job.

+**Conflicts are crucial for growth.** Don't be afraid to call people out in a respectful way.
+If you see something that's not right, point it out.
+Be kind and constructive, but don't hold back.

+**I am an introvert** and that means that prolonged exposure to humans is exhausting for me.
+Meetings with three of us are perfect, three to eight are ok,and more than eight you will find that I am strangely quiet.
+Do not confuse my quiet with lack of engagement.

+**When I'm asked to do something that feels poorly defined** I will for both clarification and a call on importance.
+I might still be brainstorming.
+These questions can save everyone a lot of time.

+**Ask assertive versus tell assertive.** When you need to ask me to do something, ask me.
+I respond incredibly well to ask assertiveness (“David, can you help?”).
+I respond poorly to being told what to do (“David, do this.”)
+I have been this way since I was a kid.

+**I can be hyperbolic** but it’s almost always because I am excited about the topic.
+I also swear sometimes.
+Sorry.

+**I love to start new things**.
+However, one of my bad habits is losing interest once I see how things are going to turn out and the problems are fixed.
+I recognize this as a flaw and I’m working on it.

+**Being busy is not a desired outcome.** Let's do the right things for the right reasons.
+If we're in a lull, learn something new or help someone else.

+**If I am on my phone during a meeting for more than 30 seconds, say something.** My attention wanders.

+**No broken windows.** Products should have clean logs, clean exceptions, clean PagerDuty.
+It's easier to find and diagnose problems when our house is in order.

+**Humans stating opinions as facts** are a trigger for me.

+**Humans who gossip** are a trigger for me.

+**I'm a veteran.** From a family of veterans.
+Don't assume anything about my political views...you'll probably be wrong.
+And no, you can't wear your american flag shirt to work.
+Yes I will say something.

 # The Long Version

 I believe in an office that recognizes and celebrates the creativity and collaboration of team members and the diversity of skills, talents, experiences, cultures, and opinions that they bring to our company.
-I also believe that digital services follow repeatable patters, and if we can identify, document, implement and improve shared strategies, we can become a better organization.
+I also believe that digital services follow repeatable patters, and if we can identify, document, implement and improve shared strategies, we can be better.

 * Management
   * Acquire, deploy and sustain a technology enabled workforce